SuSFCTV/MetaNet/README.md

    The second one is a pre-trained model, from which I removed the classifier and froze the weights.
 At the output, I get a meta-information vector.

    Then these two vectors are concatenated and fed to the classifier as input.
+## Metrics
+   I used the **accuracy** metric because we have the same number of images in both classes in the validation and training data.
 ## How to run an experiment
 It uses a configurable script to start the pipeline of data processing and training